 COVID-19 is likely to present unprecedented challenges for the insurance industry, across all Iines of business, both domestic and international.
 Between the increasing number of confirmed infections worldwide, and the steps being taken in response by Governments and the private sector, COVID-19 has the potential to give rise to very significant losses, and associated legal disputes.

-As a home for almost 800 licensed insurance companies and intermediaries, the Cayman Islands are the second largest domicile in the world for captive insurance companies, and Cayman holds the number one position worldwide for healthcare and Medical Malpractice Liability captives.
+As a home for almost 700 licensed insurance and reinsurance companies, the Cayman Islands are the second largest domicile in the world for captive insurance companies, and Cayman holds the number one position worldwide for healthcare and Medical Malpractice Liability captives.
 US Workers’ Compensation business makes up another large component of the Cayman Islands’ captive sector.

 The Cayman Islands are also home to a large number of insured entities, including hedge funds and private equity funds, publicly listed international holding companies, and professional service providers.
 Many of these entities purchase commercial insurance and reinsurance out of London, Bermuda, Hong Kong, Singapore, and the Cayman Islands, covering a wide range of risks and liabilities, including Directors’ and Officers’ liability, Management Liability, Professional Indemnity (Errors & Omissions), and Cyber liability.